How to eat deliciously with less salt, potassium, glucose.

 Normal value: 3.7 - 9.2 mg/dL

-Too much leads to painful gout.
+Too much leads to painful gout and damaged to kidneys.

 Dash Diet